 Greetings.
 I want to welcome you to a new series of articles, focused first on explaining the fundamentals of Terrific Parenting.
 These are the principles that allow you to build responsibility, nurture optimism and teach your children to enjoy the self-fulfilling rewards of the right effort.

 After laying out these principles over the weeks ahead, I will then dig into making those principles practical: In other words, how do we apply these in daily life so that you can build healthy habits of success in your home.

 Clarity Is Parenting Power.

 However, not every voice that offers guidance should be valued equally.
-Too many voices causes confusion.
-Too many ideas means that you keep changing direction, and trying new things…before the more proven, data-based approaches have been exhausted.
+Too many voices confuse.
+Too many ideas mean that you keep changing direction, and trying new things…before the more proven, data-based approaches have been exhausted.

-Of these basic ideas, many are made more complex than they need be.
-My goal here is to keep it simple, and to keep it real.
+Of these basic ideas, many are made more complex than they need to be.
+My goal here is to keep it simple and to keep it real.

 So, what do I suggest you do with all those books?
 Those Parenting magazines?
 The good advice others, like me, promote on the Internet.

 TEST IT.
 Be willing to honestly put the idea or strategy to the test.

 If it works, great.
 If not, discard it.